classictraveller777/traveller/custom-assets/readme/FoundryVTT_how_to_run_shadows_referee_notes.md

 NOTE press F12 in FoundryVTT to open the console for debugging as the scripts have console.logs statements.

-## TODO list
-TODO - export the world so it can be upload to the forge to be used in play
-~~TODO - write up notes on vacc suit damage and penalties~~
-~~TODO - note on encumbrance ( the CL light vs )~~
-~~TODO - write up section on atmosphere and damage by exposure   ~~ ~~TODO - macro to randomly open / close doors on seismic tremor on roll of 7+~~ tested and documenttation updated.
-~~TODO - need to stat up the monsters in Foundry. or add a note that despite selecting CL it seems to use CE SRD stats~~ ~~TODO - finalise the statues on exterior  ~~
-~~TODO - add note that exterior image exported from DD at 140 has then been scaled down by 50 in gimp as a lossy with 90% to reduce file size~~
-~~TODO - macro for random state of open doors when game starts~~
-~~TODO - macro to configure token vision when enter / exit the pyramid. done but not required as handled by scene token vision on / off~~
-~~TODO - tidy up the macros~~
-mock up a pyramid complex handout image don't use the original

 # setup game TODO list for the referee
+1. Setup a world folder in Foundry and copy in the folder.
+Install the listed modules through the Foundry UI. configure Foundry core settings > open permission configuration ( for example if players can create / run macros, open doors etc ).
+Delete ( or move outside of world folder ) any unused / unwanted sub folders from custom-assetts.
+For example, unused tokens, as both male and female were provided for each character.
+Also the macros folder is not used by Foundry but I have left this folder in as it is easier to read the macros from this directory with a code editor such as visual studio code, vs trying to read the macros in the Foundry UI macro dialog UI editor.

-1. Decide on which Traveller ruleset to use and configure the twodsix module.
+2. Decide on which Traveller ruleset to use and configure the twodsix module.
 NOTE actors for both the players and the animals must also be configured to align with the chosen ruleset. for example if using CL where animals have only hits

 ![configure-settings-twodsix-advanced-animals](images/configure-settings-twodsix-advanced-animals.png)